 Below, we are going to discuss effective options for rebooting a man’s HPTA after it has been shut or slowed down for quite some time.
 In essence, this is used to help preserve the previously mentioned endocrine system and androgenic pathways involved that are essential for men to feel their best long term.

-Clomiphene Citrate, or Clomid for short, is a Selective Estrogen Receptor Modulator (SERM).
+Enclomiphene, or Enclomid for short, is a Selective Estrogen Receptor Modulator (SERM).
 It has and is, primarily used as a fertility and drug within the medical field and for good reason.

 In men who have been on Testosterone injections and their HPT Axis is shut or slowed down, when you introduce HCG (which we will get into next), it starts to work as an LH analog and stimulates T production down in the leydig cells.
 When you introduce Clomid into the mix, it blocks estrogen feedback at the pituitary.
 Therefore, the pituitary sees less estrogen and makes more LH.
 More LH now starting to be made means the leydig cells in the testicles make more testosterone and the cycle starts to repeat itself.
 See how this combo is starting to work together to “reboot” the natural pathways in the body quickly and effectively?